5orenso/aws-ami-creation/README.md

 A simple approach to create images you need for your AWS servers.

 I know there is Puppet, Chef and other tools out there to help you build images.
-But if you just want a CRUD, fast and simple way to create images with a minimum of effort, this is the way.
+But if you just want a nice, fast and simple way to create images with a minimum of effort, this is the way.

 Make sure all [Prerequisite](#user-content-prerequisite) are fullfilled.